Los Angeles Police Department: Fallen officers

-Since the establishment of the Los Angeles Police Department, 240 officers have died in the line of duty, with Los Angeles City Marshal William Warren, a precursor to the current structure of the LAPD, shot by one of his own deputies in 1870.
+At its May 2026 memorial ceremony, the LAPD honored 241 officers who had died in the line of duty.
+Los Angeles City Marshal William Warren, a precursor to the current structure of the LAPD, was shot by one of his own deputies in 1870.
 Officer Charles Keary is reported as the first officer lost on July 1, 1886.
 Officer Walter Krep was the first motorcycle officer lost on March 28, 1916.
 In 2008, Randal Simmons became the first LAPD SWAT officer to be killed in the line of duty.

 There have been two memorials to fallen LAPD officers.
 One was outside Parker Center, the former headquarters, which was unveiled on October 1, 1971.
 The monument was a fountain made from black granite, its base inscribed with the names of deceased LAPD officers.

 The old monument located at Parker Center was destroyed in the process of being transported but was replaced by a new memorial at the Police Administration Building, the Los Angeles Police Department Memorial for Fallen Officers, dedicated on October 14, 2009.
 The memorial is made up of more than 2,000 brass alloy plaques, 207 of which are inscribed with the names of fallen police officers.
 Two deaths are unsolved, both of off-duty officers: Fred Early, shot in 1972, and Michael Lee Edwards, shot in May 1974.
 In addition to the numbers listed above, eight police officers and two other LAPD employees died due to COVID-19 complications.